ShahzainAhmed/SumOfNaturalNumbers/README.md

 ## Sum of Natural Numbers (JAVA):
-### In this program we are going to find the sum of
+### In this program we are going to find the sum of first